 Now we will generate an SSH key pair (public and private) on your local machine and add it to your droplet to allow a password-less connection.

 This tutorial from DigitalOcean contains step-by-step explanations of how to do it.
 When following the tutorial from DigitalOcean, bear in mind that you need to set up SSH access for the developer user, not the root user.
-In other words, when copying the public key to remote, replace destination ~ with /home/developer/.ssh.
+In other words, when copying the public key to remote, replace destination ~

-Note that command ssh-copy-id is not suitable for setting up keys for other users.
-As the syntax of the command is ssh-copy-id … user@host, the public key will be copied to the account user.
-Switch -i is for specifying a non-default key, not a different user.
+is not suitable for setting up keys for other users.
+As the syntax of the command is ssh-copy-id … user@host

 You will also need to create an SSH entry with a custom hostname in your config.
 This is required for rsync Bash script which we will use to copy modified source code from local to remote.
-SSH config is typically located at: ~/.ssh/config.
+SSH config is typically located at: ~/.ssh/config

 See this tutorial from DigitalOcean and OpenSSH man page for more details.
-Bear in mind that the sample config below contains AddKeysToAgent which is a Mac-specific setting.
+Bear in mind that the sample config below contains AddKeysToAgent

 Before logging out, make sure your root account has been set with a password.
 Root access can be very valuable if your OOBM stops functioning.
 For example, DigitalOcean provides console access.
-To set a password, simply execute: passwd when logged in as root.
-Alternatively, you may need to reset the root password.
+To set a password, simply execute: passwd

 Key points if you are a beginner

-• By default, ssh-keygen will generate keys in the current folder
+will generate keys in the current folder~/.ssh/

-• Typically, you store SSH keys in ~/.ssh/ so navigate to that directory first
+so navigate to that directory firstssh-agent

 Config information for beginners

-• ssh_config is for connecting to other hosts from the droplet
+is for connecting to other hosts from the dropletPermitRootLogin no

 Initial root password